 UN chief: Polluters must join ‘net zero’ club for climate

-BERLIN (AP) — Polluters must step up their commitments to cutting greenhouse gas emissions ahead of a crucial climate summit in November, U.N.
+BERLIN (AP) — Polluters must step up their commitments to cutting greenhouse gas emissions before a crucial climate summit in November, U.N.
 Secretary-General Antonio Guterres said Monday.

 But scientists say some of the targets are too far off and aren’t backed by clear plans that would ensure that the Paris climate accord’s goal of capping global warming at 1.5 degrees Celsius (2.7 Fahrenheit) can be achieved.